Miracle393/Virtual_Ethernet/README.md

 ## How it goes...
 ### First milestone (current duedate: 3rd May, 2023)
-Using blender creating neccesary assets required in the lab room.
+Using blender creating neccesary assets i.e wires, clamp and so on... required in the lab room.
 ### Second Milestone (current duedate: 10th May, 2023)
 Using blender creating  required environment laboratory room.